Qaf-Perollaj mine

 The Qaf-Perollaj mine began operating in 1989.
 The total combined chromium ore production from the mine between 1989 and 2006 amounted to 40,000 tonnes.
-The deepest level of the mine is the Level +565 which reaches a depth of 370 m.
+The deepest level of the mine is Level +565, which reaches a depth of 370 m.
 The chromium ore reserves of the mine are split into two categories above and below Profile 16.
 The proven ore reserves located above the Level +565 amount to 433,000 tonnes of ore grading between 30 and 34% chromium metal.
 The proven ore reserves located below the Level +565 are currently not estimated or calculated but are expected to be grading 40% chromium metal.
-The mine's total reserves amount to 0.433 million tonnes of ore grading between 30 and 34% chromium metal.
-The mine has been privatised in 2004.
+The mine was privatised in 2004.